Finding the shortest path on a graph

 yy = last.(xy);

-Since we will be using a standard function to find the shortest path, rather than creating it ourselves from scratch, we need to create the graph on which this search will take place.
+Since we will use the standard function to find the shortest path, rather than creating it ourselves from scratch, we need to create a graph on which this search will take place.

 g = Graph()